-The movements of the right wrist of the operator are used to interact with the environment (move the end-effector of the robot and the camera).
+To interact with the environment (move the end-effector of the robot and the camera) are used the movements of the right wrist of the operator.
 Voice commands are used secondarily, so as to assist in the use of implemented functions such as motion detection and recording.